Census Data - (back to top)

 The estimates and projections database includes a wide range of core demographic variables for the current year and 5- year projections, covering five broad topic areas: population, households, income, labor force, and dwellings.
 With a foundation of the Experian household-level databases and over fifteen years of experience in demographic forecasting, AGS offers the highest quality demographic estimates in the marketplace today.

 We fully incorporate the Census Bureaus American Community Survey (ACS) results.
-The ACS is an annual survey which over the course of the next few years will result in a national rolling estimates database which will be the replacement for the decennial SF3 sample database.
+The ACS is an annual survey which results in a national rolling estimates database which replaces the decennial SF3 sample database.
 The ACS results at the county scale are an excellent means of tracking demographic attributes over the course of the decade.
 These, however, will need to be fully supplemented over time with the detail available from the Experian household level files in order to provide block group estimates over the coming decade.

 BusinessCounts - (back to top)

 BusinessCounts is a geographic summary database of business establishments, employment, occupation and retail sales.
-The core BusinessCounts data, which now utilizes the industry standard InfoGroup (formerly known as InfoUSA) database as its primary source data, includes data to the major SIC group with detailed establishment types as well as NAICS data.
-The release each year includes both the current year and historical data (5 years previous).
+The core BusinessCounts data, which now utilizes the industry standard Infogroup (formerly known as InfoUSA) database as its primary source data, includes data to the major SIC group with detailed establishment types as well as NAICS data.

 Consumer Expenditures (CEX) - (back to top)